Pranav-Patel-123/Employee-Retention-Detection/README.md

 Results.xlsx contains all the results (parameters: Accuracy, Precision, Specificity and Sensitivity) after applying various algorithms such as logistic regression, decision tree, random forest, SVM and XGBoost

+It is important to read the "Dataset Info.txt" file is contains most valueable results drawn from the original dataset and subsequent datasets obtained after class imbalance handling.

 # Scripts Folder

 This folder contains the folder named as: